Coming September 19, 2017: Woodland Manitou | To be on Earth

 Woodland Manitou: To Be On Earth is a collection of essays rooted in the rhythm of the natural world.
 Through the turn of the seasons, Heidi Barr illustrates how the cycles of the earth have informed her everyday life from community to vocation to the food that finds its way to the dinner table.
 Through gardening, simple living, and prioritizing sustainability, Barr paints a picture of how remaining close to the earth provides a solid foundation even as the climate changes and the story of the world shifts.
 Part stories, part wonderings, and part call to act, this collection of meditations invites reflection, encourages awareness, and inspires action.

-Pre-order available summer 2017 from Homebound Publications.
+Pre-order available now: Homebound Publications.

 “A thoughtful, lyrical collection to savor and revisit, no matter the season.
 Barr’s essays hum with wildness and love.
 Be astonished.” ~Kristin Bartley Lenz, author of The Art of Holding On and Letting Go